 Special feed or hay preparation We dispense owner-provided dry supplements with no charge.
 Liquid supplements require special handling and we will feed those with an appropriate monthly fee.
 Medications are also an additional cost if administered separately from feed.

-Elise Lofgren, Ph.D. has been riding since the age of 12 when she began to take lessons with her younger sister, Hayley.
+Elise Lofgren, Ph.D. is a USDF Bronze Medalist has been riding since the age of 12 when she began to take lessons.
 15 years later, Elise is still living and breathing everything equine.
 She has a bachelor’s and master’s degree in equine science from Murray State University, where she taught basic horsemanship and founded the Murray State University Dressage Club.
 As an undergraduate, Elise competed on both the western and hunt seat teams at the intercollegiate level (IHSA).
 She recently completed her Doctorate in Agricultural Sciences Education and Communication at Purdue University.
 Elise conducts research in the field of Equitation Science and Equestrian Social Sciences, specifically around human perceptions of equine welfare and presents her work at conferences all over the world.
 Elise regularly rides and competes in USEF and USDF affiliated shows with her Andalusian stallion, TT Calixto.
-She is passionate in dressage and is pursuing her USDF bronze medal.
 Most recently, Elise has ridden under the instruction of USDF Gold Medalist Korin Rinaldo, USDF Gold Medalist Brittany Burson and Oberbereiter Herwig Radnetter of the Spanish Riding School.

 Basic horse handling